ADC-Projeto/adc-pei-2526-part5/README.md

 ## Authentication & JWT Cookie

-On a successful login, the server creates a **JWT** signed with the configured algorithm and sets it as an `HttpOnly` cookie named `session::apdc`.
+On a successful login, the server creates a **JWT** signed with the configured algorithm and sets it as an `HttpOnly` cookie named `session::adc`.
 The JWT contains:

 | Claim | Description |
 |---|---|